JaniM/variant-go-server/privacy_policy.md

 When you register for an Account, we may ask for your contact information, including items such as email address.

 *Non-Identifying Information*.
 When you visit the website, our third-party analytics tool SimpleAnalytics collects some non-identifying information.
 However, this information is not tied to you in any way.
 You can read more about it from the [SimpleAnalytics website](https://docs.simpleanalytics.com/what-we-collect).
-These analytics are pubically avialable and can be viewed at https://simpleanalytics.com/go.kahv.io.
+These analytics are publically available and can be viewed at https://simpleanalytics.com/go.kahv.io.
 The cost of this tool is covered by [BadukClub](https://baduk.club) and if you also have a website and are looking for an ethical and beautiful analytics solution, please consider using this [referral link](https://referral.simpleanalytics.com/devin-fraze) to sign up and we’ll both receive one month free!

 ## How we use your information